-We are a defendant in approximately 20 Zyprexa product liability lawsuits in the U.S. covering approximately 80 plaintiffs.
+We are a defendant in approximately 15 Zyprexa product liability lawsuits in the U.S. covering approximately 75 plaintiffs.
 The lawsuits allege a variety of injuries from the use of Zyprexa, with the majority alleging that the product caused or contributed to diabetes or high blood-glucose levels.
 The claims seek substantial compensatory and punitive damages and typically accuse us of inadequately testing for and warning about side effects of Zyprexa.
 Many of the claims also allege that we improperly promoted the drug.
-Approximately 15 of the lawsuits, covering about 15 plaintiffs, are part of a Multi-District Litigation (MDL) proceeding before The Honorable Jack Weinstein in the Federal District Court for the Eastern District of New York (EDNY) (MDL No. 1596).
+Approximately 10 of the lawsuits, covering about 10 plaintiffs, are part of a Multi-District Litigation (MDL) proceeding in the Federal District Court for the Eastern District of New York (EDNY) (MDL No. 1596).
+One case has been scheduled for trial in California state court in June 2013.
 We are prepared to continue our vigorous defense of Zyprexa in all these lawsuits and claims.